 I can’t even tell you how helpful this is.
 Set a calendar reminder on your phone for the class.
 Life gets hectic and even I have almost let due dates slip by because of accidentally forgetting about an assignment.
 Don’t let my mistake happen to you!

 Need a study break?
-Sign Up to get FREE products using my How I Get Free Products post!
+Sign Up to get FREE cash for shopping online using my How I Get Paid to Shop Online post!

 I hope this has been helpful!
 College classes don’t have to be stressful.
 Let me know your best tips for online college classes in the comments below. 🙂